-The original racecourse was the longest in North America, at more than five miles around.
-Today Sebring International Raceway has three configurations, the longest of which is the 3.7-mile circuit used for the mid-March annual Mobil 1 12 Hours of Sebring.
-Like the original layout, the current one is a mix of smooth asphalt-paved roadway and car-busting, tooth-rattling concrete-slab runways.
-Experts claim that 12 hours racing at Sebring is twice as hard on a car – and its drivers – than 24 hours at Daytona or Le Mans.
-With a wide variety of types of corners, from featureless wide-open throttle, wide-radius sweepers to a tight hairpin, Sebring offers a driver a variety of cornering challenges, and major bumps make a car dance.
+The original racecourse was the longest in North America, at more than five miles in length.
+Today Sebring International Raceway has three configurations, the longest of which is the 3.7-mile circuit used for the mid-March annual 12 Hours of Sebring.
+Like the original layout, the current circuit features a mix of smooth asphalt-paved roadway and car-busting, tooth-rattling concrete-slab runways.
+Experts claim that 12 hours racing at Sebring is twice as hard on a car – and its drivers – as the 24 hours at Daytona or Le Mans.
+With a wide variety of types of corners, from featureless wide-open throttle, wide-radius sweepers to a tight hairpin, Sebring offers a driver a variety of cornering challenges, and its major bumps make cars dance.

-Sebring’s shorter configuration is a popular year-round test facility for major racing teams, and a venue for SCCA club races.
-The full circuit is also host to major vintage race meets.
-You can see today the very same cars that were competing for victory honors 50 years ago.
+Sebring’s shorter configuration is a popular year-round test facility for professional racing teams, as well as a venue for SCCA club races and the Skip Barber Racing School.
+The full circuit is also host to major vintage race meets which enable you to see today the very same cars that were competing for victory honors 50 years ago.